 Save a large budget until it proves to succeed

 No consideration of the BOT model can avoid the question of cost.
 By adopting this approach, you can reap the many rewards of offshore outsourced development.
 By accessing a qualified dedicated development team, in a low-cost market, labor, software development costs and other overheads are reduced.
 The diversification of resources also leads to increased efficiency and a faster time to market for the product.

 Immediate access to a specialist team

 The cost of building software in-house and implementing it in a far-flung market can prove too high even for established companies.
 A “build-operate-transfer” agreement with a reputable firm means a highly skilled dedicated development team can be hand-picked, ensuring a quality end-product is delivered.
 Rather than trying to do everything by yourself, you can now focus on your own areas of expertise.

 Fully custom to your needs

 By its very design, this is a scalable model for launching a product or entering a marketplace.
-The transparency of the process and close working relationship with their outsourcing partner means that the client retains control in reality.
+The transparency of the process and close working relationship with their offshore development team means that the client retains control in reality.

 The reduced risk from shared responsibility and robust quality assurance protocol mean that the project can be scaled up or down according to the client’s wishes and requirements at the time.
 A well-established outsourced software developer will be highly competent recruiters and can put management teams in place to make the project self-sustaining, with thorough onboarding and knowledge sharing systems in place.